mkim0710/nih-pmi-data-dictionary/README.md

 # How to Use

+There are two versions:

+* One with dynamic SQL fields (the filename contains `_with_sql`)
+* One without any SQL fields

+You typically will need administrative privileges in order to upload the dynamic-SQL version to REDCap.

 In your REDCap project, go to the *Project Setup* screen.

 Down in the *Design your data collection instruments* box, click the `Data Dictionary` button.